brookelaird/brookelaird.github.io/twitter/report.md

 ## Discussion

-Provide a summary and interpretation of your key findings in relation to your research question.
-Mention if findings confirm or contradict patterns observed by Wang et al (2016) or by Holler (2

 In summary, the findings of this replication reveal interesting patterns in the types of vaccine related tweets being produced, and the regions where these are most dominant.
 The high level of tweets that contained words related to employment reveal an interesting trend: that twitter is being used as a way to spread information about vaccine related employment.
 As the United States continues to find ways to revive the job market, the use of API data and social media will be useful to see if other job markets are using social media as a way to spread information about job opportunity.

-Furthermore,
+It is also interesting to note the differences between the spatial distribution of COVID related tweets in comparison to the previous referenced studies, such as Wang (2016) and Holler (2021).
+One of the largest difference is the magnitude and scale at which these topics are being discussed.
+While instances of natural disaster are sometimes nationwide news events, they are much more regionally based.
+We see this in Wang (2016) as many of the local news outlets in the area are responsible for the spread of information.
+In regards to the vaccine data, this is a much larger national, and even global, topic of discussion, that has less of a geographic component.
+Further reserach that compares the hot spots of vaccine tweets to vaccine rates, covid rates, or vaccine related protocols and mass distribution would be useful in understanding what drives twitter activity around this topic.
+Another significant difference between vaccine related tweet and tweets about natural disasters are that the vaccine tweets maintain popularity over a large time window.
+Since vaccine roleout is still occuring nationwide, there is less of a difference in the temporal activity of this topic (figure 1) because there is not one specific day where a natural disaster occurred, instead there is ongoing phasing of vaccines and policy implementation and shifts.

 ## Conclusion

 This reproduction of both Wang et al. and Holler is a useful tool for starting to use twitter data as a means for examining the spatial distribution of major events--whether they be natural disasters, political moments, or popular trends.
 As the Covid-19 pandemic shifts in new ways with an increase in vaccination, new variants, and a potential shift to lower regulations, twitter is one place to gather useful data that reflects how different populations share and spread information about these topics.

 ## References

-Include any referenced studies or materials in the [AAG Style of author-date referencing](https://www.tandf.co.uk//journals/authors/style/reference/tf_USChicagoB.pdf).
+Crawford, K., and M. Finn.
+2014.
+The limits of crisis data: analytical and ethical challenges of using social and mobile data to understand disasters.
+GeoJournal 80 (4):491–502.
+DOI:10.1007/s10708-014-9597-z

+Wang, Z., X. Ye, and M. H. Tsou.
+2016.
+Spatial, temporal, and content analysis of Twitter for wildfire hazards.
+Natural Hazards 83 (1):523–540.
+DOI:10.1007/s11069-016-2329-6

 ####  Report Template References & License